co360/soda-hol/1-create-an-atp-instance.md

-# Module 1: Create an ATP database
+# Module 1: Create an ATP Instance

 ## Introduction

-In this module, you will create an Autonomous Transaction Processing (ATP) database.
+In this module, you will create an Autonomous Transaction Processing (ATP) instance.
 The database will be used to store the data related to the todo tracking application.

 ## Objectives